terminusgps/terminusgps-site/docs/source/apps/python-terminusgps/glossary/models.rst

     .. py:method:: create(owner_id, name) -> int | None

-        :param owner_id: A Wialon user ID to own the new route.
+        :param owner_id: Owner user of the new Wialon route.
         :type owner_id: :py:obj:`int`
-        :param name: The name of the new Wialon route.
+        :param name: Name for the new Wialon route.
         :type name: :py:obj:`str`
-        :returns: The newly created Wialon route's ID.
+        :returns: A new Wialon route's ID.
         :rtype: :py:obj:`int`

 .. py:class:: WialonUser

     :canonical: :py:class:`terminusgps.items.base.WialonBase`

-    .. py:method:: create(owner_id, name) -> int | None
+    .. py:method:: create(owner_id, name, password) -> int | None

-        :param owner_id: A Wialon user ID to own the new user.
+        :param owner_id: Owner user of the new Wialon user.
         :type owner_id: :py:obj:`int`
-        :param name: The name of the new Wialon user.
+        :param name: Name for the new Wialon user.
         :type name: :py:obj:`str`
+        :param password: Password for the new Wialon user.
+        :type password: :py:obj:`str`
-        :returns: The newly created Wialon user's ID.
+        :returns: A new Wialon user's ID.
         :rtype: :py:obj:`int`
+        :raises AssertionError: If the password is invalid.

+    .. py:method:: has_access(other) -> bool

+        Returns :py:obj:`True` if ``other`` is a Wialon object that this user has access to.

+        :param other: A Wialon object.
+        :type other: :py:obj:`~terminusgps.wialon.items.WialonBase`
+        :returns: :py:obj:`True` if the user has access to ``other``, else :py:obj:`False`
+        :rtype: :py:obj:`bool`

+    .. py:method:: assign_phone(phone) -> None

+        Assigns a phone number to the Wialon user.

+        :param phone: A valid phone number, including country code.
+        :type phone: :py:obj:`str`
+        :returns: Nothing.
+        :rtype: :py:obj:`None`
+        :raises ValueError: If the phone number is invalid.
+        :raises WialonError: If something goes wrong with the Wialon API.

+    .. py:method:: assign_email(email) -> None

+        Assigns an email address to the Wialon user.

+        :param email: A valid email address.
+        :type phone: :py:obj:`str`
+        :returns: Nothing.
+        :rtype: :py:obj:`None`
+        :raises ValueError: If the email address is invalid.
+        :raises WialonError: If something goes wrong with the Wialon API.

 .. py:class:: WialonUnitGroup